MultiX-Amsterdam/text-data-module/docs/overview-text-data.md

 # Text Data Processing

-(Last updated: Mar 6, 2023)[^credit]
+(Last updated: Jan 29, 2024)[^credit]

+[^credit]: Credit: this teaching material is created by [Robert van Straten](https://github.com/robertvanstraten) under the supervision of [Yen-Chia Hsu](https://github.com/yenchiah).

+All the content in this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This module is about processing text data and has the following learning goals:

 - **Goal 1**: Apply the methods of text processing to large amounts of text data.
 - **Goal 2**: Preprocess text data, including tokenization, part-of-speech tagging, stemming/lemmatization, and stopword removal.